 The key to understanding not just where the object best fits but also what - if any - capabilities it has been endowed with is found by paying close attention to the item and its presentation square in the store catalog.

 The typical item square contains a number of indicators that reveal its value as well as price, so we should start with examining those indicators.
-Open the store and select the "FEATURED" tab, and then look at the items there.
+Open the store and select the "FEATURED" tab, and then look at the Items

 Where the item requires a higher town level than you presently possess, the catalog square will be lightly greyed out and will have a banner through the center middle to declare the required Town Level to unlock this item.
 Though partly opaque you should still be able to determine what the item is, how much it costs, and whether it has a use/needs symbol.